Want To NOT get Banned from Amazon?

 This technique works amazingly well if BOTH are Amazon sellers, as both parties know the process and will be happy to purchase each other’s product.

 Remember we do NOT advocate this.
 We are just stating that Amazon has no way of tracking these.
-Even if they flag your account as suspicious, there is no proof into what is happening.
-As a result you “should not” have any action taken against your account.
+Even if they flag your account as suspicious, there is no proof of what is happening.
+As a result, you “should not” have any action taken against your account.
 At worst you will lose the reviews that were posted!

 Why it cannot be “Tracked”

 Amazon has “banned” these types of reviews.
 But in essence, there is no way they can be tracked.
 If all IP addresses come from the same city, then this might be a slight red flag.
 However, assuming you have friends and families who have had Amazon accounts for years, in different locations all over the UK and the ONLY similarity is that they know you.
 Do you think Amazon knows that?
 Or even cares?
 The answer is obviously no. As a result, this cannot be traced or tracked.

 Unless Amazon brought PayPal.
 Then we are doomed!

 One element you should remember is the IP address of individuals that purchase multiple products and review them.
 If this becomes too obvious they are only purchasing these products from one company and reviewing 5 stars every time, that is going to be a red flag.
 Just be careful, keep your reviewers spread out and ensure they never tell Amazon it was a paid review!
 If you want more ideas and techniques check out our site, or the full how to launch an Amazon business guide.